fuvizzo/clean-architecture-with-nodejs/README.md

 ### Tests

-There are both unit and integration tests and a quick test to healthcheck the server:
+There are both unit and integration tests provided for this project:

 - testing framework: **Jest**